Rechard16/Cat-Dog-Classifier/README.md

 dog height and weight scatter plot

-We cut the photos into size of 128*128 so that we can reduce the computing difficulty while preserving essential information of the previous photo file.
+We cropped the photos into size of 128*128 so that we can reduce the computing difficulty while preserving essential information of the previous photo file.

 ### Data skewness